 As an owner, or group of owners, responsibility for the welfare of your greyhound throughout its entire life rests with you and the decisions you make.
 From the moment you purchase your greyhound until the time it finishes racing and beyond its racing career it is imperative that you play an active role in ensuring your greyhound is, at all times, properly cared for.

-One of the most important decisions you need to consider as the owner of a greyhound will relate to what you plan to do with your greyhound once he is no longer considered a racing prospect and his career as a race dog is coming to an end.
-This is something that needs to be discussed well before your greyhound begins his journey to the race track.
+One of the most important decisions you need to consider as the owner of a greyhound will relate to what you plan to do with your greyhound once they are no longer considered a racing prospect and their career as a race dog is coming to an end.
+This is something that needs to be discussed well before your greyhound begins their journey to the race track.

 Most greyhounds make wonderful pets, especially where their owners have a hands-on involvement in preparing them for the transition from racing athlete to household pet.
 As an owner, GRV encourages you or one of your fellow owners (particularly if your greyhound is owned by a syndicate) or even one of your friends or a family member to consider adopting your greyhound as a pet once it is no longer considered a racing greyhound.

-Whether or not you are providing your greyhound with his forever home at the end of his racing career, imagine the satisfaction of knowing that you have helped prepare your greyhound for his future life as a happy household pet.
+Whether or not you are providing your greyhound with their forever home at the end of their racing career, imagine the satisfaction of knowing that you have helped prepare your greyhound for their future life as a happy household pet.

 The Greyhound Adoption Program, run by Greyhound Racing Victoria, is dedicated to finding loving homes for hundreds of retired greyhounds each year, and your greyhound’s chances of going through this program successfully will be improved significantly if you have a hands-on involvement in the preparation.